 For example, “the business rule for the aforementioned price lever shelf life could be: If the shelf life is less than 2 days, the price will decrease with 20%” explains Johan.
 Again, to be able to adjust prices on such a business rule, you need to have your data available, organised and supported by pricing software.
 But it can also be less dynamic, for example, for the price lever “volume bonus” for a software company that sells functional modules per module on a subscription base model: “The customer pays 5% less for the second module and 10% less for each additional module that is purchased”.

-As you can see, with the logic of the business rule the prices can be actually set, and your pricing framework comes to life.
-While developing the business rules, keep into account your findings of phase 1, as they provide valuable direction for the exact height of the price levers.
+As you can see, with the logic of the business rule the prices can be set, and your pricing framework comes to life.
+While developing the business rules, keep track of your findings in phase 1, as they provide valuable direction for the exact height of the price levers.

 Phase 4: Evaluating and iterating to improve